Jitsik-LLC/Unity-MusicPlayer/README.md

     player.SetVolume(0.7f);
     ```

+## Samples
+Import samples from the Package Manager details on Open Music Player.
+1. If not found in project, you will be asked to Import `TextMeshPro` Essentials because we are using the base font.
+2. Reload any current Sample scene if already loaded.

 ## Best Practices
 1. **Use ScriptableObjects** for playlist management - makes it easy to swap playlists.
 2. **Subscribe to events** rather than polling for state changes.